am93596/SRE_Kubernetes_with_Docker/README.md

 #      |      │ │ │ │ │
 # CRON_TZ=UTC * * * * *
 ```
-- timezone: where you can specify the timezone *put list of timezones here*
+- timezone: where you can specify the timezone - if left blank, it uses the default for your machine. *put list of timezones here*
--
+- 1st star: specify to run every _ minutes (between 0 and 59)
+- 2nd star: specify to run every _ hours (between 0 and 23)
 Make a `cron-job.yml` file with the following contents:
 ```yaml
 # Select the API - cronjob works as a batch process